Documentation

 What is COCαDA?

-COCαDA (Contact Optimization by alpha-Carbon Distance Analysis) is a tool for calculating intra- and inter-molecular contacts in proteins.
-COCαDA optimizes the calculation of atomic interactions in proteins, by using a set of fine-tuned Cα distances between every pair of aminoacid residues.
-The code includes a customized parser for both PDB and CIF files, containing functionalities for handling large files, filtering out specific residues and interactions, and calculating geometric properties such as centroid and normal vectors for aromatic residues.
+COCαDA (COntact search pruning by Cα Distance Analysis) accelerates the calculation of atomic interactions in proteins, by using a set of fine-tuned Cα distances between every pair of aminoacid residues.
+The tool includes a customized parser for both PDB and CIF files, with support for large files, residue and atom filtering, and geometric analysis (e.g., centroids and normal vectors for aromatic residues).
+Users can also define their own contact distance cutoffs, and define pH-specific values for electrostatic interactions.

 The contact types available are: